-Members of the LGBT community have been battling discrimination and prejudice a well as fighting for equality for a very long time in the United States.
+Members of the LGBTQ community have been battling discrimination and prejudice a well as fighting for equality for a very long time in the United States.
 Not long ago, laws across the country banned same-sex couples from marrying and almost all state and federal benefits were unavailable to same-sex couples even if the couple was married in one of the few states that at that time allowed same-sex couples to marry.
-The LGBT community scored a major victory in the fight for equality, however, when the Supreme Court finally took on the issue of same-sex marriage, declaring that states must allow same-sex couple to marry and must recognize same-sex marriages from other states.
+The LGBTQ community scored a major victory in the fight for equality, however, when the Supreme Court finally took on the issue of same-sex marriage, declaring that states must allow same-sex couple to marry and must recognize same-sex marriages from other states.
 Along with the ability to formally recognize a lifelong commitment, the right to marry also comes with a number of additional legal and practical benefits, many of which are related to estate planning.
-That does not mean, however, that LGBT members no longer need to be vigilant where estate planning is concerned.
+That does not mean, however, that LGBTQ members no longer need to be vigilant where estate planning is concerned.

 The right to legally marry does make some estate planning concerns evaporate; however, not all.
 For example, marriage means that your spouse will inherit from your estate by law.
 It also gives your spouse rights to many state and federal benefits to which you are entitled, such as veterans benefits and Social Security retirement benefits.
 It does not, however, open the door to all such benefits nor does it force family members or even businesses to acknowledge your relationship.
 One of the biggest concerns for LBGT members continues to be the attitude of family members.
 If your family has not yet accepted your same-sex marriage or relationship, your spouse/partner could be shut out of the decision-making process entirely in the event of your incapacity or death if you failed to plan ahead and a costly and painful legal battle may follow.